Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Navigation/File-inclusion-navigation.md

 Next to commands that include other files, there is a gutter icon.
-You can click on it to bring you to the file, or you can use kbd:[Ctrl + B] when your cursor is on the filename.
+You can click on it to bring you to the file, or you can use <shortcut>Ctrl + B</shortcut> when your cursor is on the filename.
 This includes commands like `\documentclass`, `\usepackage` and `\includegraphics` and many more.

 ![go-to-file-inclusion](https://raw.githubusercontent.com/wiki/Hannah-Sten/TeXiFy-IDEA/Navigation/figures/go-to-file-inclusion.gif)